alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 ### Filters and effects

-Do not apply shadows or gradients
+Do not apply shadows or gradients.

 </div>
 <div>